siddartha766/CheXNet_project/README.md

 ## Development Methodology and References
 * This implementation is based on the methodology established in the CheXNet framework Research paper (Rajpurkar et al., 2017).

-* Throughout the development process, AI tools were used to assist with code structure, optimization, and documentation to ensure high-quality, modular software.
+* AI Tools were used for assistance

 ## Current Constraints & Future Scope